universitytheater/utheater.github.io/_pages/covid.md

 permalink: /about/covid
 ---

-UT abides by [the University's health protocols](https://goforward.uchicago.edu/health-requirements) regarding COVID-19, and we strongly encourage community members to wear masks in indoor settings, including during auditions, rehearsals, and production meetings, in order to limit the spread of COVID-19 among company members.
+UT follows [the University's health protocols](https://goforward.uchicago.edu/health-requirements) regarding COVID-19, and we strongly encourage community members to wear masks in indoor settings, including during auditions, rehearsals, and production meetings, in order to limit the spread of COVID-19 among company members.
 Please direct questions about in-person guidelines and resources to UT Committee ([ut-committee@uchicago.edu](mailto:ut-commitee@uchicago.edu)) and [TAPS Pro Staff](https://taps.uchicago.edu/people/staff).

 Due to the ever-changing conditions surrounding COVID-19, additional restrictions for productions in the 2022-23 school year may include: